 Trevor Tall MSc (Psych), CTA, Dip., UKCP, BACP

 If you are reading this there is a chance that you (or someone you know) may be experiencing some emotional difficulties.
 In my personal experience, counselling and psychotherapy can help with a wide range of problems related to life and living.
-Many of us don’t know why we feel unhappy and sitting down with a trained therapist can help uncover the self-defeating patterns we may have stumbled into as a consequence of life’s events.
+Many of us don’t know why we feel unhappy, lacking in confidence or generally anxious.
+Some experience anxiety in relation to situations where other people seem to cope without a problem.
+Sitting down with a trained therapist can help alleviate distress as well as uncover the self-defeating patterns we may have stumbled into as a consequence of life’s events.

 I am a fully qualified psychotherapist and counsellor.
 I offer both short and long term counselling/therapy to individuals and couples.
-I have worked with people through a broad range of difficulties including personality disorders, anxiety, depression, relationship issues, all types of abuse, family issues and bereavement.
+I have worked with people through a broad range of difficulties including generalised anxiety disorder, anxiety, depression, relationship issues, all types of abuse, family issues, personality disorders and bereavement.

 What are the benefits of individual counselling?